thoughtbot/ruby-science/book/solutions/extract_validator.md

 end
 ```

-The convention is to use the validation class name (in lowercase, and removing
+The convention is to use the validation class name (in lower case, and removing
 `Validator` from the name).
-For exmaple, if we were validating an attribute with
+For example, if we were validating an attribute with
-`ZipCodeValidator` we'd set `zip_code: true` as an argument to the validation call.
+`ZipCodeValidator`, we'd set `zip_code: true` as an argument to the validation call.

 When validating an array of data as we do in `SurveyInviter`, we use
 the `EnumerableValidator` to loop over the contents of an array.